wetlandcraft/textlyjs/README.md

 # textlyjs
-An HTML5 Javascript library to beautify the text looks.
+A HTML5 Javascript library to beautify the text looks.